The Worst Number in Law Firm Marketing

 Second Reason: If you only have ONE way of acquiring clients, you are doomed.

 Have you ever been to an attorney’s website and seen their fantastic blog?
 (A blog is simply a website that can be updated regularly with articles, video, or audio files.
 Don’t be mesmerized by the fancy language.)
 Many attorneys are blogging like crazy -updating their sites daily.
-The trouble is, that’s all they are doing in the way of marketing.
+The trouble is, that’s all they are doing in the way of law firm marketing.
 They write articles, post them on their site, and they wait.

 In the past week, three lawyers told me that this was their marketing strategy -blogging.
 That’s it.
 (To be fair, one guy is going to networking meetings too, but the other two are writing more articles than a newspaper columnist, and that is their only marketing tactic.)